Agate in Sioux County, Nebraska — The American Midwest (Upper Plains)

 Upper Right: Menoceras is the name of the pony-sized rhinoceros that scientists commonly referred to as Diceratherium throughout the excavations in the early 1900s.
 It is now known that there are actually two types of rhinoceroses.
 Almost all rhinoceros bones in the waterhole bonebed belonged to Menoceras.
 Some bones of the larger Diceratherium were found with those

 Erected by Agate Fossil Beds National Monument, National Park Service.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Chalicotheres (here, next to this marker); Menoceras (a few steps from this marker); Footprints in the Mud (about 500 feet away, measured in a direct line); An Ancient Waterhole (about 600 feet away); Beardog (about 600 feet away); Quarry AExploring the Niobrara (approx. half a mile away); Fossil Hills Trail (approx. 0.7 miles away).
+Chalicotheres (a few steps from this marker); Historic Excavations (a few steps from this marker); Beardog (about 500 feet away, measured in a direct line); Footprints in the Mud (about 600 feet away); An Ancient Waterhole (about 600 feet away); Quarry A (about 600 feet away); Exploring the Niobrara (approx. half a mile away); Fossil Hills Trail (approx. 0.7 miles away).
 Touch for a list and map of all markers in Agate.

 More about this marker.
 The Agate Fossil Beds National Monument is a fee-free National Park Service site.